zm1990s/dify-docs/en/advanced/model-configuration/README.md

     > Provider: OpenAI.

+1. System Reasoning Model.
+In the created application, this type of model is used.
+Smart chat, dialogue name generation, and next question suggestions also use reasoning models.
+2. Embedding Model.
+In the knowledge, this type of model is used to embedding segmented documents.
+In applications that use data sets, this type of model is also used to process user questions as Embedding.
+3. Speech-to-Text model.
+In conversational applications, this type of model is used to convert speech to text.

 Dify plans to add more LLM providers as technology and user needs evolve.

 ## Hosted Model Trial Service&#x20;